North American Soccer League

 Dec.
 21: Tokyo, Japan

 Dec.
-24: Tokyo, Japan Japan National Team Lost 1-2 Crowd 30,000 Game played at Olympic Stadium.
-The Japanese National team played in the Olympics in 1968.
+24: Tokyo, Japan Mitsubishi Lost 1-2 Crowd 30,000 Game played at Olympic Stadium.

 Dec.
 25: Christmas Day in Tokyo "Not much to tell.
 We decided to pull names out of a hat on the 23rd and that was the person you gave a Xmas gift to.
 The club had bought each player a Portable Panasonic radio (new tech in those days)